Description

 This example is for a 100 meter long, 2 meter wide and 1-metre-deep gully, with check dams every 4 meters, on the basis of one gully per hectare.

-Establishment cost | US $100 |
+Establishment costs | US $100 |

 Labor time | 50 person days = (50 people for 1 day) or (25 people for 2 days) or (1 person for 50 days) |

-Maintenance cost | US $35/ha/year (for renew poles and labor cost) |
+Maintenance costs | US $35/ha/year (for renew poles and labor cost) |

-Material cost | 300-500 Poles (US $60), seedlings, wheelbarrow (US $10), tools (line-level, tape measure, axe, machete, shovel, hoe, (US $20) |
+Material costs | 300-500 Poles (US $60), seedlings, wheelbarrow (US $10), tools (line-level, tape measure, axe, machete, shovel, hoe, (US $20) |

 FIND OUT MORE

-- Here you can find more details on gully rehabilitation with stem cuttings, also about the suitable species of trees that can be used.
+- Here you can find more details on gully rehabilitation with stem cuttings, and also about the suitable species of trees that can be used.

 - Check dams can be built with different materials, click here to know more about their differences.